Jay-Roberts/FW-Perturbations/README.md

 ##  Custom Loss Functions
 We also provide the capability to use custom loss functions to perform other generative tasks.
-For example we recreate the latent representation inversion from
+For example we recreate the latent representation inversion from https://github.com/MadryLab/robust_representations/blob/master/image_inversion.ipynb.

 ![Inversion](images/inversion.png)

-### References
-[1] Madry Lab